Sheridan365/milestone_1/README.md

 ## Features

-- This website is using bootstraps font awesome, from the bootstrapCDN website
+- This website is using bootstraps font awesome, from the bootstrapCDN website.

 ### Features Left to Implement
 - In the near future i would like to bring another page along with information and videos on our recent productions.